jblotus/explosivewebsprogramming/source/_posts/2011-06-12-unit-testing-models-with-phactory-and-phpunit.md

 <p>
   <strong>Setting Up the Test Database
-  </strong>Your test database should be a copy of your project&#8217;s main database, minus any records.
+  </strong>Your test database should be a copy of your project's main database, minus any records.
 A quick way to get a SQL dump of a database without any records is:

   <pre class="brush:shell">mysqldump --host="localhost" --user="root" project_db --no-data &gt; "schema.sql";</pre>